Doghouse (film): Plot

 Vince is depressed over his recent divorce.
 Six of his friends—Neil, Mikey, Graham, Matt, Patrick and Banksy, all of whom have their own women problems—decide to take him on a "boys' weekend".
-They hire a minibus driven by Candy to Moodley, a town where the women allegedly outnumber the men 4 to 1.
+They hire a minibus driven by Candy (real name Ruth) to Moodley, a town where the women allegedly outnumber the men 4 to 1.
 Banksy misses the bus and travels to the town on his own.